eertt/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints hello user
+a script that creates an alias.